bokeh/bokeh/sphinx/source/docs/user_guide/quickstart.rst

 Let's begin with some examples.

-Plotting data in basic Python lists as a line plot including zoom, pan, resize, save, and other tools is simple and straightforward:
+Plotting data in basic Python lists as a line plot including zoom, pan, save, and other tools is simple and straightforward:

 .. bokeh-plot::
     :source-position: above